-When I think about trying not to buy so much, I find myself having to think more about the reasons why we buy things in the first place.
-There are so many.
+When I think about trying not to spend so much money, I find myself having to think more about the reasons why we buy things in the first place.
 Sometimes, we create a need (or an advertisement creates it for us).
 Sometimes we want to see ourselves differently, play a role that takes us out of the doldrums of being ourselves.
 Sometimes we want a reward, a jolt of dopamine.
 And sometimes I think we just want to see progress in our lives.

 I walked past the coffee shop next to my building the other night, thinking how well I knew that space, its smells, its menu, its regulars, the unchanging quality and taste of its espresso.
 I thought, if I moved apartments, an idea I entertain every now and then, as most of us do, I would also be moving coffee shops, upending an entire tradition that I've kept up for four years.

 If I moved, what would I really be doing?
 I'd be telling myself that I had somehow evolved, progressed, and was ready for something bigger, better, nicer.
 The coffee shop in that theoretical upgraded world might have better music, better food, better coffee, I found myself saying.
 But wait, what is ‘better’?
 When I move, where exactly am I going?

 What is the progress that can’t be measured, or which exists on some sticky note, or in a notebook that no one sees?
 And why does the invisibility, the silence, of that progress make you so uncomfortable?